skedgeme/skedge-pack/README.md

 ## Installing

-Copy the `default.json` file into your empty directory, then run `npm run setup`.
+Copy the `default.json` file into your empty directory and rename it `package.json`.
+Afterward run `npm run setup`.
 Once that has completed run `npm run dev` for development and `npm run prod` for a production build.

 When running `npm run dev` use the url `https://0.0.0.0:8060`.